laravel-auto-presenter/laravel-auto-presenter/README.md

 }
 ```

 The exposed fields act as a white list array.
 If you do not provide any fields, then it will be ignored.
-If however, you do - then only fields that defined within the $exposedFields array and exist on the resource will be returned as part of the presenter.
+If however, you do - then only fields that defined within the $exposedFields array and exist on the wrapped object will be returned as part of the presenter.

 ## Troubleshooting